 Triggered by the warm weather sorrel will often bolt, or go into flower.
 Once the flower is spent the sorrel will resume its production of flavor filled leaves.

 Sorrel grown as a perennial can be allowed to flower.
 By early August the flower will be spent and the seeds can be harvested.
 Following this fresh leaves will begin to emerge from the base of the plant.
 If you chose not to remove the seed head the sorrel will self-seed and begin spreading through your garden.

 Harvesting Sorrel Seeds

 Once the flower has bloomed it will be replaced by seed heads.
 Carefully cut the seed heads from the plant.
 The seed heads can then be opened and the seeds stored in a paper envelope in a cool, dry location.
 Aim to use the seeds the following year, seeds lose their viability the older they become.

 Seeds are best stored in a paper envelope in a cool, dry location.
 Labeling the envelope with the date, as well as the name of the seeds, will help you to gauge viability.

 Common Sorrel Plant Problems

 This is a largely problem free addition to your garden.
-Most common garden pests will leave sorrel plants alone.
+Most common garden pests will leave sorrel alone.
 Should aphids strike wash the infestation away with a blast from a hosepipe.
-Regularly thinning out the plants will help to make them less attractive to aphids.
+Regularly thinning out the sorrel will help to make them less attractive to aphids.